 Many cultures, across many thousands of years, have used rebuses to share information, from the ancient Egyptians through the ancient Chinese, and even in medieval Europe.
 To see how you can decipher rebuses, check out this site featuring early American letters.
 With a friend, or on your own, try to figure out what each rebus represents.

-Integration of Knowledge and Ideas - Indian Territory vs. States
+Indian Territory vs. States

 More than 200,000 African American servicemen fought in the Civil War.
 Following the war, many went on to fight with one of the all-African-American infantry and cavalry units.
 Native American people called these black soldiers "Buffalo Soldiers," perhaps because of their endurance (like a buffalo moving across the prairie), or because of the texture of their hair, or even because of the thick fur coats they wore during the brutal winter months.